Small vessel disease (SVD) causes lacunar stroke. It is also the most common cause of vascular cognitive decline (VCI) and dementia.

 In a larger study in 200 patients with SVD from stroke centres throughout the UK we confirmed its sensitivity.
 We also recruited 500 community controls to obtain normative data

 We are currently testing it in other patient groups, including frontal and other dementias.

-We have made the MMSE freely available so please do use it for both clinical and research studies.
+We have made the BMET freely available so please do use it for both clinical and research studies.
 We would encourage other groups to evaluate it.
 If you do, please reference the original publication.

 The development of the BMET has been funded by research grants from the Stroke Association.